-The PICC Project is scheduled to launch its first 2-week session in August 2019 in Madagascar.
+The PICC Project is scheduled to launch its first 2-week session in 2019 in Masoala NP, Madagascar.

 Our goal is to educate Malagasy students in lemur biology, behavior and conservation issues through photography, illustration and storytelling, improving knowledge and inspiring appreciation of the ecological, cultural, and economic value to their communities when protecting lemurs and their habitats.